Skip to main content

 • Plastic

-• Thorns
+• Wood

 Wood splinters are difficult to remove because they have uneven edges that get stuck in your skin.
-If all parts of a splinter are not removed, the remaining pieces can cause swelling, infection, toxic reactions and other problems.
+If all parts of a splinter are not removed, the remaining pieces can cause infection, swelling, toxic reactions and other problems.

 Plant and animal spines, in particular, can cause serious toxic reactions.
 Some actually contain poison.
-Others, like porcupine quills, can continue to work their way deeper into your skin even after the injury has occurred.
+Some, like porcupine quills, can continue to work their way deeper into your skin even after the injury has occurred.

 • A wound that will not heal